mbfrmbfrmbfr/StepfordBroadcast/replit.md

 ## Data Flow

-1. **Public Content**: Users can browse published articles on the home page
+1. **Public Content**: Users can browse published articles with category filtering on the home page
-2. **Authentication**: Admin users login through dedicated login page
+2. **Authentication**: Users login through dedicated login page with persistent sessions
+3. **User Management**: Admin users can create/manage other users and assign roles
-3. **Content Creation**: Authenticated users can create/edit articles via dashboard
+4. **Content Creation**: Authenticated users can create/edit articles via dashboard
-4. **Publication**: Articles can be marked as published and optionally as breaking news
+5. **Publication**: Articles can be marked as published and optionally as breaking news
-5. **Breaking News**: Special breaking news ticker displays across the site
+6. **Breaking News**: Conditional breaking news ticker displays only when breaking news exists
+7. **Profile Management**: Users can edit personal information and assign themselves to departments

+## User Roles and Permissions

+### Admin Users
+- Full access to user management (create, edit, delete users)
+- Complete article and content management
+- Category and department management
+- Access to all admin features

+### Editor Users
+- Article creation and editing
+- Personal profile management
+- Department assignment (optional)
+- Limited to content management only

 ## External Dependencies